Richard Laermer

-Richard Laermer (born September 16, 1961 in Queens, New York) is the author of eight books and CEO of RLM Public Relations, a PR firm he founded in 1991.
-He lived in New York, Connecticut, and La Quinta, California.
+Richard Laermer (born September 16, 1961, in Queens, New York) is the author of eight books and CEO of RLM Public Relations, a PR firm he founded in January 1991.
+He has lived in New York City, Connecticut, and La Quinta, California.

-Laermer's book Full Frontal PR has been used as a text in public relations courses at universities including Georgia Southern, and he is quoted as a reference on marketing effectiveness, marketing strategy, consumerism, advertising and "no comment."
-Laermer's Native's Guide to New York was called a "top three NYC guide" by the Guardian.
+Laermer's book, Full Frontal PR has been used as a text in public relations courses at universities including Georgia Southern, and he is quoted as a reference on public relations, marketing effectiveness, marketing strategy, consumerism, political strategy, advertising and "no comment."

+Laermer's Native's Guide to New York was listed as a "top three NYC travel guide" by The Guardian in 2005.

-In 2007, Laermer was inducted into the PR News Hall of Fame.
+On November 8, 2007, Laermer was inducted into the PR News Hall of Fame.